-Approximately 54 percent of the IRWD water supply comes from local groundwater wells in the Orange County Groundwater Basin.
-IRWD began developing local water supplies in 1979 to reduce dependence on costly imported water and now produces drinking water from 27 groundwater wells throughout the service area.
+Half of the IRWD water supply comes from local groundwater wells in the Orange County Groundwater Basin.
+IRWD began developing local water supplies in 1979 to reduce dependence on costly imported water, and now produces drinking water from 26 groundwater wells throughout the service area.

-Imported Water
+Imported water

-Imported water from the Metropolitan Water District of Southern California makes up approximately 19% of the District's supply.
-Drinking water imported to IRWD comes from the

-Sacramento-San Joaquin Delta in Northern California through the State Water Project and from the Colorado River through the Colorado River Aqueduct.
+Imported water from the Metropolitan Water District of Southern California makes up less than one-fifth of the District's supply.
+Drinking water imported to IRWD comes from the Sacrameto-San Joaquin Delta in Northern California through the State Water Project and from the Colorado River through the Colorado River Aqueduct.

-Recycled Water
+Recycled water

-IRWD meets roughly 25% of the service area's water demands with recycled water.
-Every gallon of recycled water used results in a gallon of drinking water that can be saved for potable users.
+IRWD meets about a quarter of the service area's water demands with recycled water.
+Every gallon of recycled water used saves a gallon of drinking water.
 Using recycled water extends drinking water supplies and reduces reliance on costly imported water, helping to improve water supply reliability.